The Xometry app works best with JavaScript enabled!

 What Are the Most Commonly Used Materials in 3D Printing?

 PLA (Polylactic Acid) is the most popular 3D printing plastic for non-industrial use while nylon is the most common plastic for industrial applications.
-For more information, see our article on the guide to 3D printing.

 What is the Simplest Material to 3D Print?